On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Introduction

-to the Adams spectral sequence (\ref{intro:ass}) to show that the potential obstructions survive the spectral sequence.
+to show that the potential obstructions survive the relative Adams spectral sequence.
 Klippenstein explicitly computed the $E_{2}$-pages of the universal coefficient spectral sequence and the Adams spectral sequences needed to construct the splitting of \cref{klippenstein}.
-However, both the $E_{2}$-pages of the Adams spectral sequence (\ref{intro:ass}) and the universal coefficient spectral sequence (\ref{intro:ucss}) are more complicated to compute than their height one analogues.
-So instead of computing these $Ext$ terms and directly comparing them, we will use another spectral sequence called the hypercohomology spectral sequence as a bridge between them.
+However, both the $E_{2}$-pages of the Adams spectral sequence (\ref{main:relASS}) and the universal coefficient spectral sequence (\ref{intro:ucss}) are more complicated to compute than their height one analogues.
+So instead of completely computing these $Ext$ terms and directly comparing them, we will use another spectral sequence called the \textit{hypercohomology spectral sequence} as a bridge between them.

 In \cref{sec:hss}, we will review Cartan-Eilenberg's hypercohomology spectral sequence.
 Let $G(-)$ denote the right-derived functor $G(-) = \R Hom_{E(2)_{*}}(\F_{p}, -)$, and let $\P(2) = G(\F_{p})$.
 We will use the equivalence of categories of \cref{cor:1:equiv} to present the following special case of the universal coefficient spectral sequence